Are you a career woman, a busy mom or a single lady who is looking for ways to maintain the right work/life balance?

 If you keep overworking yourself without proper rest and care, you’ll eventually breakdown from stress.

 Always remember to make out time during the weekends to treat yourself with tender love and care.

 If you’re a coffee addict, switch to Sweet Red tea right before bed.
 It will help you relax while burning away unhealthy fat.

 If you’re a yoga person who rarely finds time to be consistent, enroll for the Yoga Burn Challenge to help you take care of your body, mind, and soul.

-Don’t forget to add mani-pedis, movie nights, massage rooms and spa day kits in your self-care routine.
+Don’t forget to add mani-pedis, movie nights, and hot spa baths in your self-care routine.
 These tips will help you unwind and relax after a long tiring day at work.

 #7 Schedule lovemaking at least twice a week

-The moment you get under the cozy blankets for a good night’s rest, you’ll feel a restless hand nudging you for sex.
+The moment you get under the cozy blankets for a good night’s rest, you’ll feel a restless hand nudging you to get intimate.
 Sometimes, you give in and other times, you kindly say “Not tonight honey”.